First major attempts to regulate AI face headwinds from all sides

 “Everyone wants to feel safe, and we’re creating regulations that will allow for safe and trustworthy AI," he added.

-Associated Press reporters Trân Nguyễn contributed from Sacramento, California, Becky Bohrer contributed from Anchorage, Alaska, Susan Haigh contributed from Connecticut.
+Associated Press reporters Trân Nguyễn contributed from Sacramento, California, Becky Bohrer contributed from Juneau, Alaska, Susan Haigh contributed from Hartford, Connecticut.

 Bedayn is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.